Alopecia (Hair Loss)

 Excessive stress, anxiety, worry, or depression can cause the adrenal glands to fatigue.
 The adrenal glands excrete a hormone called cortisol to respond to stress in the body.
 If the stressors do not abate over time, the adrenals secrete additional cortisol to respond to stress in the body.
 Excessive cortisol release can cause sodium (salt) retention over time.
 Sodium retention in body tissues enables the sodium to accumulate around and in hair follicles resulting in reduction of vital nutrients required for healthy hair.

 Healthy hair needs good nutrition.
-Protein is essential for the development of hair, and quality protein sources such as legumes, nuts, seeds, and cold-water fish may improve hair quality and quantity.
-Many vitamins and minerals are involved in hair growth, and so plenty of vegetables, fruits, and grains should be included in the diet.
+Protein is essential for the development of hair, and quality protein sources such as meats, legumes, and cold-water fish may improve hair quality and quantity.
+Many vitamins and minerals are involved in hair growth, and so plenty of vegetables and fruits should be included in the diet.

 Several nutrient deficiencies can contribute to hair loss or thinning.
 A lack of iron is the most common deficiency causing hair loss in women, and a blood test from a physician can confirm this condition.
 B complex vitamins are also important in the regeneration of nerve and hair cells (especially Biotin), thus this is another important nutrient to supplement with.